 The main thread here?
 Horror isn’t always focused on the why or how but it’s always concerned with the what.

-The controlling idea of your Horror story will be something like this:
+The controlling idea of your Horror story will be:

 Editor Tip: Use this formula to develop your controlling idea: